QuickBox/QB/README.md

 >### :rotating_light: OVH DEFAULT KERNEL NOTICE!<br>
 grsec is built into OVH's custom kernel and it absolutely wrecks havoc when using these panels where we depend on the ability for one user (www-data) to see the processes of another running user ($username).
-<br/>This can be seen clearly by using a task manager such as h/top.
+<br>This can be seen clearly by using a task manager such as h/top.
-<br/>With grsec enabled you can only see the processes owned by your user unless you run htop as root.
+<br>With grsec enabled you can only see the processes owned by your user unless you run htop as root.
 As such, it is highly recommended to use the stock kernel for your distribution or at the very least installing an OVH kernel that is not compiled with grsec
-<br/>If you are using So You Start (SYS) as a host, you should opt to use the distribution kernel.
+<br>If you are using So You Start (SYS) as a host, you should opt to use the distribution kernel.
 You will see this as a checkbox option when installing your server.
 Otherwise, QuickBox will handle this for you on install.